Pond hill writers’ retreat

 Spring Session: May 17-22, 2026

-Sydney Sidner has sold TV pilots to CBS and the CW.
-She’s taught screenwriting and TV writing at Columbia, NYU and Stony Brook.
-Along the way she has helped a lot of great writers with their scripts, including Peter Hedges and Min Jin Lee.
-Syd's feature screenplay MY PROBLEM WITH MARRIAGE is being produced by Maven Screen Media in 2026.
+Sydney Sidner has sold TV pilots to CBS and the CW, and has taught screenwriting and TV writing at Columbia, NYU, and Stony Brook.
+She has worked with writers including Peter Hedges and Min Jin Lee.
+Her feature screenplay My Problem with Marriage is in production with Maven Screen Media in 2026.

 Included in your tuition